19 Best Colorants For Epoxy Resin

 resin paste to color resin

 Pigment paste, is a highly concentrated paste that you use very little of because a little goes a long way.
-Pigment paste is popular in the colors gold, silver and copper.
+Pigment paste has some of the best gold and silver colors.
 It also makes a great gift for a resin artist.

 Here’s our list of the best pigment pastes for resin.